National Statistic: Yes

 Age-standardised mortality rates are calculated using the direct method of standardisation, while the 2013 European Standard Population (ESP) is used as the standard population.
 Age-standardised rates make allowances for the differences in the age structure of a population, over time and between sexes.
 The age-standardised rate for a specific cause of death is that which would have occurred if the observed age-specific rates for that cause had applied in the given standard population.
 In this method, the age-specific rates for each year are applied to a standard population structure to obtain the number of cases expected in each age group in the standard population.
 The numbers of expected cases are then added up across all age groups and divided by the total standard population to obtain a summary rate figure.

-This Microsoft Excel template demonstrates how age-standardised rates and 95% confidence intervals are calculated.
+This template (XLS, 93.5KB) demonstrates how age-standardised rates and 95% confidence intervals are calculated.

 Age-standardised rates are calculated as follows: